zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/contribute-1-init.md

 * mobile

 {{% notice Note%}}
-Your Learning Path should live in the category it is targeting software development for.
-For example, say you are writing a Learning Path about streamlining Embedded software development by using cloud-based Cortex-M virtualizing tools (like Arm Virtual Hardware).
-That Learning Path belongs under the 'Embedded' category as it is using cloud tools but is **targeting** embedded devices.
+Place your Learning Path in the category closest to the environment where the software runs.
+The tags on the [front page of the website](/) help explain the categories.
+Feel free to ask on GitHub if you are unsure which category best matches your Learning Path.
 {{% /notice %}}

-Create a directory for your new learning path in the appropriate category.
-For example to create a new **server-and-cloud** based learning path:
+Create a directory for your new Learning Path in the appropriate category.

+For example, to create a new **server-and-cloud** Learning Path:

 ```
 cd content/learning-paths/cloud
 mkdir <new-learning-path>
 ```

-Next, copy the files from the provided learning path template to modify with your metadata and content.
+Next, copy the files from the provided Learning Path template to modify with your metadata and content.
 The command is:
 ```bash
 cd <new-learning-path>
 cp -r cp -r ../../../../learning-path_templates/* .